bravetechnologycoop/particle-accelerator/README.md

 - [large endeavour] Back the application with a database
 - [decent cost-benefit] Create a (desktop application) serial tool that interfaces with an accelerator endpoint to automatically register every button
 - OAuth2 Flow for Particle
-- Create automated tests for the entire application, unit, integration, etc.
+- Create automated tests for the entire application, unit, integration, end-to-end, etc.

 ### Random Dev Make Work Tasks
 - Remove all instances of inline CSS
-- Make Door Sensor Pairing single-action instead of interval.